 6. Go Shopping

 You’ll find stores selling beachwear, T-shirts and accessories, toys, records and even holiday decorations.
-Don’t forget all the shops that sell candy and sweets, such as saltwater taffy and caramel corn.
+Be sure to also stop into all the shops that sell candy and sweets, such as saltwater taffy and caramel corn.

 8. Visit the Community Center Complex